Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

-Figures\,\ref{fig:results_seqsel}(a)-(b) show the performance of the system with different sequence selection strategies as a function of the acceptance rate $\eta$, with $N_{p}=36864$ and at the optimal power $P=\unit[1]{dBm}$.
-Furthermore, in order to ease comparison with the results in the next sections, the quantity $N_{t}=N_{p}/N_{a}$ is reported on the top axis.
+Figures\,\ref{fig:results_seqsel}(a)-(b) show the performance of the system with different sequence selection strategies as a function of the acceptance rate $\eta$, with $N_{p}=36864$ and at the optimal power $P=\unit[1]{dBm}$.\footnote{Note that $P=\unit[1]{dBm}$ is not the exact optimal power, but only an approximation.
+In the following, we will always consider the approximately optimal power, meaning that we verified that it was optimal when taken with $1$\,dBm steps.} Furthermore, in order to ease comparison with the results in the next sections, the quantity $N_{t}=N_{p}/N_{a}$ is reported on the top axis.
 As the unbiased source, we consider either i.i.d.
 MB-distributed symbols, which yield the best performance in the linear regime with no rate loss, or the three practical DMs whose rate loss is highlighted in Fig.~\ref{fig:rateloss}.
 Obviously, when the acceptance rate is $100$\%, i.e., sequence selection is not applied, SpSh, HiDM, CCDM, and MB have the same performance shown in Fig.\,\ref{fig:performanceDM} (at optimal launch power), regardless of the shaping strategy adopted on the signs (but for minor statistical fluctuations).
 When sequence selection is performed on both amplitudes and signs, the performance of all PAS techniques improves, as shown by the solid line curves in Figs.\,\ref{fig:results_seqsel}(a)-(b).
 Interestingly, even though the four PAS strategies have different performance without sequence selection, three of them (SpSh, CCDM, and MB) achieve nearly the same peak performance $\mathrm{SE=7.38\,bit/s/Hz}$ when the acceptance rate is reduced to the lowest tested value $\eta=3.9\cdot10^{-3}$, with gains of 0.13~bit/s/Hz, 0.16~bit/s/Hz, and 0.25~bit/s/Hz, compared to their respective values without sequence selection.
 This is explained by the fact that the initial gap between the three techniques depends on their different blocklength (256, 1024, and virtually infinite, respectively), where shorter values mean less intensity fluctuations and, consequently, less NLI.
 In this case, the sequence selection procedure automatically controls also the intensity fluctuations of the selected sequences, closing the performance gap between them.
 On the other hand, HiDM has the same blocklength as SpSh but higher rate loss (see Fig.~\ref{fig:rateloss}).
 This means that its intensity fluctuations are already quite limited (as in SpSh), so that it gets from sequence selection nearly the same gain as SpSh, while the initial performance gap, which in this case is due to the rate loss, cannot be recovered by sequence selection.